Article · Field notes

 Round two: still looking for the right designer

-We have the vision, the mood boards, an accurate survey, and now a clear sense of what we don’t want.
+We have the brief, the mood boards, an accurate survey, and now a clear sense of what we don’t want.
 What we’re still looking for is an architect or interior designer who reads the brief and pushes it further, not someone who treats this as a routine renovation.